dgruninger97/Homework-3---Part-2/Notebook.md

 #### Pros

 This doesn't require any code to be changed and it also allows for the solution to be properly implemented if we call the correct methods.
+Also, it isn't a lot of code that we have to write; it is just one class and won't require any major restructuring of the system.

 #### Cons